Zinotab/BookStore/README.md

-1-open the final script folder and excute the file of sql by creating the tables and fill it 2-import java project to JEE ECLIPSE (ECLIPSE FOR WEB DEVELOPERS) 3-change the path of the labraries by clicking right on the project enter to build path configuration 4-then open package com.zed.bookstore.dao then open class ConnectToDataBase and change the variables according to your oracle configs
+1-open the final script folder and excute the file of sql by creating the tables and fill it 2-import java project to JEE ECLIPSE (ECLIPSE FOR WEB DEVELOPERS) 3-change the path of the labraries by clicking right on the project enter to build path configuration 4-then open package com.zed.bookstore.dao then open class DatabaseConnection and change the variables according to your oracle configs
 5-open and jsp file and run the code on server tomcat

 #bug